michaellihs/michaellihs.github.io/_posts/2023-02-28-ci-cd-for-relational-databases.md

 categories: meetup
 ---

-These are my notes from the [DevOps Stuttgart Meetup](https://www.meetup.com/de-DE/devops-stuttgart/): CI/CD for relational databases
+These are my notes from the [DevOps Stuttgart Meetup](https://www.meetup.com/de-DE/devops-stuttgart/): CI/CD for relational databases with [Jasmin Fluri](https://www.linkedin.com/in/jasminfluri/)

 The slides for this talk can be [found here](https://de.slideshare.net/JasminFluri/relational-database-cicd).